Introduction

 The Texter API is an additional, programmatic way of using Texter.
 It allows you to fetch test MSISDNs and a test key, which you need to use to send your own test messages.

-Because using the API you are sending your own messages, this means you will have to compare what you sent with what Texter returns yourself.
-In the dashboard version of Texter, Texter itself will send the messages, using one of the connections you configured.
+Because when using the API you are responsible for sending your own messages, this means you will have to perform the content comparison yourself.
+Whereas when using the dashboard version, Texter will send the messages immediately using one of the connections you configured.

-Because Texter is also sending, the dashboard version will show you what got sent out, as well as what arrived on the handset, and the differences.
-The API can only show you what arrived on the handset, because you need to send the test messages yourself.
+Having control of both the sent content and received content, the dashboard version will show you what got sent out, as well as what arrived on the mobile device, and the differences.
+The API can only show you what arrived on the mobile device, you need to send the test messages yourself.

 Prerequisites

-To make use of our Texter API you need to be registered at CM.com and you need to be acquired in the Texter app.
+To make use of our Texter API you need to be registered at CM.com and you need to have access to the Texter app.

 You can request access via the contact center on the Texter product page